 Look at clients’ healthcare needs from the last year.

 Taking the time to look at how frequently clients used the healthcare system can make a big difference in the healthcare planning process.
 Review the medications they took over the last year and their costs, how frequently your client utilized the healthcare system and the out-of-pocket costs associated with those visits, and their monthly premiums.
 If your client suspects their needs will remain the same, review their current plan to see if any coverage will change.
 For example, a medication that was covered last year under their current plan might not be covered next year under the same plan.
 Another example is that their medication will still be covered, but the pharmacy they typically get the medication from won’t be considered “in-network” next year under their current plan.
 Contracts change every year, so never assume that just because a plan covered something last year means it’ll be covered next year under the same plan.

 Let’s say that you’re on board with all these tips and want to ensure you set clients up for success who want to change their Medicare plan during Open Enrollment, but, you’re not sure you have the bandwidth to do all these tips for all your Medicare clients.
 Does this mean you have to completely abandon the idea of helping Medicare enrollee clients with Open Enrollment?
 Not if you enlist the help of Caribou!
-Our healthcare planning software streamlines this process, and we’re open to only a limited number of new customers prior to the Open Enrollment period, after which point, customers will be on a waitlist until January.
-If you’re not ready to commit, we’ll be releasing more blogs all through Medicare Open Enrollment and Marketplace Open Enrollment with tips to help you and your clients.
-We’ll also share advice on our social media, and you can bet that myself and my co-founder, Cory,will continue to drop tips and insights on our LinkedIn too.
+Our healthcare planning software streamlines this process, and we’re open to a limited number of new customers prior to the Open Enrollment period, after which point, customers will be on a waitlist until January.
+If you’re not ready to commit, you can still prepare for Open Enrollment by reading our blogs and guides all through Medicare Open Enrollment and Marketplace Open Enrollment.
+Additionally, we're hosting a free, two-day, virtual Open Enrollment Summit to help advisors prepare.